 unit tests.
 Let’s have a look at some more details:

 runTests.sh is a shell script that figures out

 which test suite with which options a user wants to execute, does some error handling for broken

 combinations, writes the file

-commands to prepare containers, run tests and stop containers after execution
+docker-compose commands to prepare containers, runs tests and stops containers after execution

 before continuing.
 These are the dependent images needed to execute certain jobs.
 For instance the